Southern Mongolia: Journalists Arrested

-Chinese authorities have arrested two journalists in Inner Mongalia, continuing censorship and repression in the region.
+Chinese authorities have arrested two journalists in Southern Mongalia, continuing censorship and repression in the region.

 Below is an article published by Reporters Without Borders: